 The student pursues an in-depth investigation of a topic of special interest, under the direction of an adviser.
 Please see the Chair with any questions.
-LATIN AMERICAN AND LATINX STUDIES Professor Laura Shelton, Chair MEMBERS OF THE LATIN AMERICAN STUDIES COMMITTEE Carmen Tisnado Professor of Spanish Associate Professor of Spanish Sofia Ruiz-Alfaro Laura Shelton Associate Professor of History Associate Professor of Anthropology Scott C. Smith (on leave Fall 2021) Eve Bratman Assistant Professor of Environmental Studies Eric Hirsch Assistant Professor of Environmental Studies Cristina Perez Assistant Professor of American Studies Mark Villegas Assistant Professor of American Studies (on leave Fall 2021) Additional faculty not on the program committee also contribute to this program.
+TOPICS COURSES EXPECTED TO BE OFFERED IN 2022-2023 Design Thinking and Conflict Resolution.
+Pagans, Jews, and Christians.
+LATIN AMERICAN AND LATINX STUDIES Professor Sofia Ruiz-Alfaro, Chair MEMBERS OF THE LATIN AMERICAN STUDIES COMMITTEE Sofia Ruiz-Alfaro Carmen Tisnado Eve Bratman Eric Hirsch (on leave Fall 2022) Laura Shelton (on leave Spring 2023) Scott C. Smith Cristina Perez Mark Villegas Stephanie McNulty Associate Professor of Spanish Professor of Spanish Associate Professor of Environmental Studies Associate Professor of Environmental Studies Associate Professor of History Associate Professor of Anthropology Assistant Professor of American Studies Assistant Professor of American Studies Associate Professor of Government Additional faculty not on the program committee also contribute to this program.
 Latin American and Latinx Studies is an interdisciplinary program that examines the cultures, histories, societies, politics, and art of Latin American countries and Latinx communities.
 Students completing the minor will graduate with a broad introductory background in key themes relating to the study of Latin America.
 Among the disciplines contributing to the Latin American Studies minor at F&M are Anthropology, Environmental Studies, Government, History, and Spanish.
-A minor in Latin American and Latinx Studies consists of six courses: Three courses from the five following core courses in History, Anthropology, and Government: HIS 131: History of Colonial Latin America: From Contact to Revolution.
+A minor in Latin American and Latinx Studies consists of six courses: Three courses from the five following core courses in History, Anthropology, American Studies and Government: HIS 131: History of Colonial Latin America: From Contact to Revolution.
 HIS 132: Latin American and Its People: Revolution and Modernity.
-ANT 257: People and Cultures of the Andes.
+AMS 120: Introduction to Latinx Studies ANT 257: People and Cultures of the Andes.

 ANT 253: Andean Archaeology.
 GOV 327: Latin American Politics.

-Three electives from the following list: HIS 235: U.S.-Mexico Borderlands.
+Three electives from the following list:

+HIS 235: U.S.-Mexico Borderlands.

 HIS 318: Environmental History of Latin America.
 Same as ENE318.
 HIS 407: Sex and Sexuality in Latin America.

 SPA 343: Cuentos del Rio de la Plata (requires SPA 321).

 SPA 410: El Boom Latinoamericano (requires SPA 321).

 SPA 412: El Exilio Hispanoamericano (requires SPA 321).

 SPA 414: El Detective Hispano (requires SPA 321).

 SPA 445: Latin America On Stage (requires SPA 321).

 SPA 485: La invención de Cuba (requires SPA 321).

 Topics Courses.
-Including, but not limited to: HIS 375: Modern Mexico.
+Including, but not limited to:

+HIS 375: Modern Mexico.

+SPA 470: Cuban Culture (requires SPA 321).